Dr. McDougall | Do Carbs Make You Fat?

 The Real Paleolithic Diet

 Look at a globe–any region with a large population of trim, healthy people reveals the same truth: Healthy populations get most of their calories from starch.
-Eat a traditional meal in Japan, China, or most any Asian country and you will find your bowl filled with rice, possibly alongside sweet potatoes and buckwheat.
+Eat a traditional meal in Japan, China, or almost any Asian country and you will find your bowl filled with rice, possibly alongside sweet potatoes and buckwheat.

 The same truth dates back throughout recorded human history.
 The Incas of South America centered their diet on potatoes.
 The Incan warriors switched to quinoa for strength prior to battle.
 The Mayans and Aztecs of Central America were known as “the people of the corn.”
 The ancient Egyptians’ starch of choice was wheat.